lhao03/lhao03.github.io/content/blog/security-virus-research.md

 - Virology:
   - [https://www.technologyreview.com/2022/02/09/1044985/shi-zhengli-covid-lab-leak-wuhan](https://www.technologyreview.com/2022/02/09/1044985/shi-zhengli-covid-lab-leak-wuhan)

 and what I've learned in MICB 306, I saw some parallels between research in both fields.
+Let's start off with what virology research looks like:

+# Virology research
+In life science, two kinds of research include gain of function of loss of function.